 The devil is in the details.
 How will you know how your child is doing at school?
 Don’t wait until next year’s IEP meeting to find out!

 Consider the frequency that would be appropriate for ongoing reporting.
-This can range from a daily log that comes home each day with the child to a monthly meeting with all staff who work with your child.
+This can range from a daily log that comes home each day with the child to a monthly meeting with all staff whom work with your child.

-The Drop-Down Menu
+The Drop-down Menu

-Do not allow the district to constrain your child’s right to an individualized education program by citing the limits of their IEP software.
+Do not allow the district to constrain your child’s right to an individualized education by citing the limits of their IEP software.
 Many IEP programs are poorly written by software developers who do not understand special education.